-The Encina OTS Transaction Manager provides full recoverable 2PC transaction coordination implemented on top of the industry proven Encina Toolkit from IBM/Transarc.
+Overview The Encina OTS Transaction Manager provides full recoverable 2PC transaction coordination implemented on top of the industry proven Encina Toolkit from IBM/Transarc.
 The Encina OTS may be used via the itotstm service.

-Configuring the OTS Encina Plug-In

-Whether the OTS Encina plug-in is used in the itotstm service or directly in the application, there are a number of administration steps required to successfully use it.

-1. Two transient POAs must be created.
+Configuring the OTS Encina Plug-In Whether the OTS Encina plug-in is used in the itotstm service or directly in the application, there are a number of administration steps required to successfully use it.
+Note: If you selected Distributed Transaction services when running the Orbix configuration tool, itconfigure, the administration steps outlined in this subsection are done automatically.
+Two transient POAs must be created.
 These serve as namespace POAs off which the OTS Encina plug-in creates its persistent POAs.
 The first POA is called "iOTS" and the second is a child POA whose name is set by the plugins:ots_encina:namespace_poa.
 The default value of this configuration variable is "otstm" for the itotstm service and "Encina" for an application loading the plug-in.
-The POAs should be created using itadmin as follows:

-'''

-itadmin poa create -transient -allowdynamic iOTS itadmin poa create -transient -allowdynamic iOTS/otstm
+The POAs should be created using itadmin as follows: itadmin poa create -transient -allowdynamic iOTS itadmin poa create -transient -allowdynamic iOTS/otstm 2.

-'''

 The Encina OTS is fully recoverable and requires a transaction log to write the state of its transactions.
-Assuming the log file is to be located in "/local/logs/ots.log" the log is created and initialized using itadmin as follows:
+Assuming the log file is to be located in "/local/logs/ots.log" the log is created and initialized using itadmin as follows: itadmin encinalog create /local/logs/ots.log itadmin encinalog init /local/logs/ots.log plugins:ots_encina:restart_file configuration variable.

-'''

-itadmin encinalog create /local/logs/ots.log

-itadmin encinalog init /local/logs/ots.log

-'''

 The effect of initializing the log is to create a restart file.
 This a file that contains sufficient information for the OTS Encina plug-in to restart and includes the location of the transaction log.
 In this example, the restart file is called /local/logs/ots_restart.
-The name of the restart file must be passed to the OTS Encina plug-in by setting the configuration variable plugins:ots encina:restart file.
+The name of the restart file must be passed to the OTS Encina plug-in by setting the